plone/training/theming/theme-package.rst

 .. code-block:: bash

-  They are also other useful task like ``plone-bsync``, which we can use to also update the Browser after changes.
+  They are also other useful tasks like ``plone-bsync``, which we can use to also update the Browser after changes.

 .. code-block:: bash